branneman/frntndr/readme.md

 Setup is *really* easy, and there is virtually no learning curve when you're coming from Apache SSI and/or Ant build scripts for example.
 Node.js, EJS and Sass all have a very gentle learning curve.

-*Warning*: I used a lot of conventions I personally prefer you might not agree!
+*Warning*: I used a lot of conventions I personally prefer you might not agree with!
 [If you don't like my code, fork off!](http://www.flickr.com/photos/codepo8/5018350616/)

 ## Development environment